+Stock assessment reports by scientific bodies such as regional scientific bodies (e.g. ICES or working groups of RFMOs), national bodies (e.g. IMARES - Netherlands, DFO - Canada, etc.) and/or local bodies for:

+Target species (the species that will be under MSC assessment)

+Other retained species

+Discarded or slipped species

+Most recent scientific advice, scientific surveys or research publications on biology and ecology for:

+- Target species (the species that will be under MSC assessment)

+- Other retained species

+- Discarded or slipped species

+- Endangered, Threatened or Protected (ETP) species

+- Habitats

+Ecosystems

-Stock assessment reports by scientific bodies such as regional scientific bodies (e.g. ICES or working groups of RFMOs), national bodies (e.g. IMARES - Netherlands, DFO - Canada, etc.) and/or local bodies for: Target species (the species that will be under MSC assessment) Other retained species Discarded or slipped species Most recent scientific advice, scientific surveys or research publications on biology and ecology for: Target species (the species that will be under MSC assessment) Other retained species Discarded or slipped species Endangered, Threatened or Protected (ETP) species and birds, reptiles, amphibians and mammals Habitats Ecosystems Logbook or landings data: Target species (the species that will be under MSC assessment) Other retained species Discarded or slipped species Endangered, Threatened or Protected (ETP) species Information on vessels/fishers pursuing the stock: Description of how the client group or fishery under assessment operates Description of fishing gears the client group or fishery under assessment uses Any available catch or effort data from the client group or the fishery under assessment Description of how all vessels or fishers pursuing the stock operate Description of fishing gears that all vessels or fishers pursuing the stock use Proportion of catch between all vessels or fishers pursuing the stock including the client group
+Logbook or landings data:

+- Target species (the species that will be under MSC assessment) - Other retained species - Discarded or slipped species - Endangered, Threatened or Protected (ETP) species

+Information on vessels/fishers pursuing the stock:

+Description of how the client group or fishery under assessment operates Description of fishing gears the client group or fishery under assessment uses Any available catch or effort data from the client group or the fishery under assessment Description of how all vessels or fishers pursuing the stock operate Description of fishing gears that all vessels or fishers pursuing the stock use Proportion of catch between all vessels or fishers pursuing the stock including the client group

-Overlapping MSC assessments: MSC assessment reports for other fisheries on the same stock (you can use the MSC's Harmonisation Database to help with this) Reports, maps and other documents: Local, national and international regulations and laws (quotas, closed season, closed areas, technical measures etc.) Code(s) of conduct or other licence conditions Observer reports and video monitoring Vessel Monitoring System (VMS) or Automatic Identification System (AIS) maps or reports Any management plans, policy documents or information that affect the fishery at the national or regional level Management reviews and internal audits List of protected marine species in jurisdiction Habitat maps Inspection reports and details of infractions Traceability Information on traceability at the fishery, to ensure that product is eligible to enter certified Chains of Custody.
+Overlapping MSC assessments:

+MSC assessment reports for other fisheries on the same stock

+Reports, maps and other documents:

+Local, national and international regulations and laws (quotas, closed season, closed areas, technical measures etc.) Code(s) of conduct or other licence conditions Observer reports and video monitoring Vessel Monitoring System (VMS) or Automatic Identification System (AIS) maps or reports Any management plans, policy documents or information that affect the fishery at the national or regional level Management reviews and internal audits List of protected marine species in jurisdiction Habitat maps

+Inspection reports and details of infractions